JWST High-Contrast Imaging Roadmap

 9. Are there any features and characteristics that observers should be aware of when planning, reducing, analyzing, and interpreting HCI observations?

-Cycle 3 - Temporary restrictions on MIRI coronagraphic observations
+Cycle 4 - Restrictions on MIRI coronagraphic observations

-Commissioning of the coronagraphs revealed some issues that will affect Cycle 3 proposers; for details see MIRI Instrument Features and Caveats.
+Commissioning of the coronagraphs revealed some issues that will affect Cycle 4 proposers; for details see MIRI Coronagraphy Known Issues.

 • The PSF for the TA filters shows some asymmetry for some combinations of coronagraph and TA filter.

-• TA has been verified for the neutral density (FND) TA and the F1500C filter.
-The MIRI team continues to verify TA with the other 2 TA filters.
-If the proposed science requires a different TA filter, proposers should contact the JWST Help Desk.
+• TA has been verified for the neutral density (FND) TA, F1000W and the F1500W filter.
+The MIRI team continues to verify TA with the F560W TA filter.
+If the proposed science requires this TA filter, proposers should contact the JWST Help Desk.

 • Fight data revealed that there is light being scattered into the coronagraphs, which produces linear features at the 4QPM boundaries, at the Lyot occulting spot, and near the bottoms of all coronagraphic fields.
 Therefore, observers are required to obtain associated/dedicated backgrounds for each and every target observed (both the primary science target and the reference PSF target).
 The background specification must match exactly the specified parameters for the associated target, and the background observation must be repeated in an opposing quadrant using the automatic "repeat in opposing quadrant" option in APT.
 The MIRI team is investigating a noiseless mitigation scheme for future Cycles.